DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-Table~\ref{tab:cost} and Figure~\ref{fig:batch_stability} quantify the cost reduction achieved by batching a fixed workload of 29 circuits on IBM Kingston.
+We analyse the cost and throughput implications in Table~\ref{tab:cost}.
 Sequential execution requires 29 independent jobs.
-Under \system, batching two circuits per job already reduces the required number of jobs to 15, corresponding to a 48\% reduction in job count and a 1.9$\times$ throughput gain, while maintaining a mean fidelity of 87.5\%.
+Under \system, batching two circuits per job reduces the required number of jobs to 15, corresponding to a 48\% reduction in job count and a 1.9$\times$ throughput gain, while maintaining a mean output similarity of 87.5\%.
 As the batch size increases, the economic benefits scale rapidly.
-Grouping four circuits per job reduces the workload to eight jobs, yielding a 72\% cost reduction and a 3.6$\times$ throughput improvement, with mean fidelity remaining at 83.7\%.
-More aggressive batching continues to deliver strong gains without systematic quality degradation.
-Within circuits per batch, the entire workload completes in just 3 jobs, achieving a 90\% reduction in job count and a 9.7$\times$ increase in throughput, while preserving a mean fidelity of 87.1\%.
+With 10 circuits per batch, the entire workload completes in just 3 jobs, achieving a 90\% reduction in job count and a 9.7$\times$ increase in throughput, while preserving a mean output-similarity of 87.1\%.

-Critically, these cost reductions are not achieved by sacrificing execution quality.
-Across all batch sizes, mean fidelity remains stable, with no monotonic degradation as concurrency increases.
-This confirms that \system shifts the utilisation-quality trade-off: higher throughput can be achieved without incurring the fidelity penalties typically associated with increased qubit activation and crosstalk on superconducting hardware.

 From a service perspective, the combined effect of failure elimination and safe batching is a substantial reduction in the cost per successful computation.
-Rather than exposing users to fragile, best-effort execution, \system enables a more reliable and economically efficient execution model in which both availability and utilisation scale favourably with workload size.